 Founded in Germany back in 2013, N26 was the first digital bank on the market to reach mainstream success.
 With a huge following in Europe, N26 pioneered several of the features digital-only banks are now well-known for.

 Should I switch from a traditional bank to a digital-only bank?

-There have also been reports that going entirely digital could hurt your credit score, since some challenger banks don’t share your financial data with the nosy folks at Experian and Equifax.
+There is also a chance that digital-only banking may hurt your credit rating, as some challenger banks don’t share your data with credit rating agencies.

 Is my money safe in a UK digital bank?

 Of the institutions we’ve looked at, Starling, Monzo, First Direct, and Atom are all covered under the FSCS, meaning that if they were to go under, up to £85.000 of your money would be safe.
 If you’ve got more than that to hand, you may want to consider multiple traditional savings accounts, as the FSCS limit is per institution.

 Revolut safeguards your money through designated banks – so if they go under, you’ll be repaid before any other debtors.
 ANNA, Monese, and Wise have their own schemes in place too – they use a designated account to safeguard your money, meaning that if they became insolvent, your money would remain untouched.
 But bear in mind designated accounts/banks aren’t the same level of protection as provided by the FSCS.

 Comparing UK digital banks and services

 |Provider||Interest on savings||International Transfers||Overseas Withdrawals||Using Debit Card abroad||FSCS Protected?||Lending Facilities?|

 |Revolut||Varies by vault||No fees up to £1000 a month, 0.5% thereafter||Free up to £200, 2% thereafter||Free||No||None|